sciencebox/kuboxed/README.md

 #### a.
 EOS Management Server (MGM)
 Create the EOS Management Server (MGM) via the file `eos-storage-mgm.yaml`.
+The EOS-MGM container will be downloaded and run on a node labeled with `nodeApp=eos-mgm`.
-This will result in having the mgm container running and a Kubernetes service to access it at `eos-mgm.boxed.svc.cluster.local`.
-Remind the MGM container requires enough memory to store the namespace (actual requirements depend on the number of files and folders stored on EOS).
-The container folder `/var/eos` must be stored on persistent media -- It stores the namespace information.
+Also, a heaedless Kubernetes service will grant access to it at `eos-mgm.boxed.svc.cluster.local`.
+Remind the MGM container requires enough memory to store the namespace (actual requirements depend on the number of files and folders stored on EOS) and that the container folder `/var/eos` must be stored on persistent media -- It stores the namespace information.

 #### b.
 EOS File Storage Server (FST)